sebapag/strapi/docs/3.0.0-beta.x/guides/deployment.md

 NODE_ENV=production pm2 start --name="strapi" npm -- start
 ```

-Follow the steps below to have your app launch on system startup. (**NOTE:** These steps are based on the Digital Ocean [documentation for setting up PM2](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04#step-3-%E2%80%94-installing-pm2).)
+Follow the steps below to have your app launch on system startup. (**NOTE:** These steps are modified from the Digital Ocean [documentation for setting up PM2](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04#step-3-%E2%80%94-installing-pm2).)

 - Generate and configure a startup script to launch PM2, it will generate a Startup Script to copy/paste, do so: